subhendu-math/Habitat-loss-project/README.md

 This directory contains spatial networks, metanetwork structures, and output from simulations.
 It is divided into subdirectories:

 - `Fig1/` – contains processed CSV and RDS files for nonrandom mutualistic network simulations
-- `spatial_networks.zip` – compressed archive with spatial networks
+- `spatial_networks` – For spatial networks
+- `interaction_networks`- For empirical mutualistic network
-- Other files and folders store incidence matrices, time series data, and intermediate outputs
+- Other files and folders store incidence matrices, and intermediate outputs